kubescape/regolibrary/README.md

     ```
     Use [opa rego reference](https://www.openpolicyagent.org/docs/latest/policy-reference/) for help with syntax

-    See struct of a [rule response](https://github.com/kubescape/opa-utils/blob/master/reporthandling/datastructuresv1.go#L23)
+    See structure of a [rule response](https://github.com/kubescape/opa-utils/blob/master/reporthandling/datastructuresv1.go#L23)

 4. Add a test for the new rule (and run it!).
-See how to add a test [here](/rules-tests/README.md) and how to run it [here](/testrunner/README.md)
+Learn how to add a test [here](/rules-tests/README.md) and how to run it [here](/testrunner/README.md)

-5. Add `filter.rego` if needed - If exists, the filter is run by Kubescape to calculate ‘all resources’ = the number of potential resources to fail.
+5. Add `filter.rego` if needed - If it exists, the filter is run by Kubescape to calculate ‘all resources’ = the number of potential resources to fail.
 It affects the risk score.
-Needed in cases where rule asks for resources that are not potential to fail, eg- if a rule asks for pods and service accounts to see if they are connected but only fails the pods, we would create a filter rego that returns only pods.
+This is needed in cases where a rule asks for resources that wil not potentially fail.
+Example: if a rule asks for pods and service accounts to see if they are connected but only fails the pods, we would create a filter rego that returns only pods.

 ## OPA bundles
-Kubescape regolibrary is [available](../../releases/latest) as [OPA bundle](https://www.openpolicyagent.org/docs/latest/management-bundles), for both targets, WASM and Rego.
+The Kubescape regolibrary is [available](../../releases/latest) as an [OPA bundle](https://www.openpolicyagent.org/docs/latest/management-bundles), for both targets, WASM and Rego.

 ### Using the bundles
-> Endpoints names are normalized to be used as a Rego package name.
+> Endpoint names are normalized to be used as a Rego package name.
 Here are some examples:
 > ```
 > host-pid -> host_pid
 > Host_Ipc -> Host_Ipc